Zeropathic/SaveWeapon/README.md

 **Version 0.11**
 - Changed method for equipping saved items; rather than manually equipping them after the player character is loaded, the backend data is modified beforehand so that the game automatically equips the correct items.
 - Some minor code cleanup and commenting.
+- Included source code in the Steam Workshop download.

 **Version 0.10**
 - Created items will now stay equipped between game sessions.